 Impact

-Security Planner has been cited in guides, reports, trainings, and resources by at more than a dozen organizations and publications, including Access Now, Amnesty International, Cybersecurity and Infrastructure Security Agency (CISA), Common Sense Media, the Cyberbullying Research Center, Equality Labs, Forbes, Front Line Defenders, Freedom of the Press Foundation, the Games Hotline Digital Safety Guide, PEN/Artists at Risk Connection, SaferJourno, SMEX, Society for Environmental Journalists, Tall Poppy, This Week in Security, and UC Berkeley Information Security Office’s Resources for Prevention and Response to Online Harassment.
+At the time I was managing Security Planner, it was cited in guides, reports, trainings, and resources by at more than a dozen organizations and publications, including Access Now, Amnesty International, Apple, Cybersecurity and Infrastructure Security Agency (CISA), Common Sense Media, the Cyberbullying Research Center, Electronic Frontier Foundation, Equality Labs, Forbes, Front Line Defenders, Freedom of the Press Foundation, the Games Hotline Digital Safety Guide, PEN/Artists at Risk Connection, SaferJourno, SMEX, Society for Environmental Journalists, Stop Hacklore, Tall Poppy, This Week in Security, UC Berkeley Information Security Office’s Resources for Prevention and Response to Online Harassment, and USA Today.
 It is included in CISA’s High-Risk Community Protection Planning webpage, which launched in April 2024 as the product of a year-long collaborative effort led by the Joint Cyber Defense Collaborative (JCDC).
-It has additionally been cited in USA Today and linked to by Apple.
 A white paper titled An Evaluation of Online Cyber Security Guides for Journalists by Kristin Berdan at the Center for Long-Term Cybersecurity at UC Berkeley wrote, “Guides like Consumer Reports’ Security Planner are effective partly because they take the reader’s environment, assets, and protection goals and concerns into account before dispensing advice.”
 Tall Poppy called Security Planner “the best in-depth free and publicly available personal cybersecurity guide.”
 It has also been incorporated into curriculum at the University of Michigan and University of Nevada, Reno.